Orbital Kerr effect and terahertz detection via the nonlinear Hall effect: Orbital Kerr effect in metallic multilayers

-Let us now consider the nonlinear Hall and orbital Kerr effect responses of Te, as displayed in Fig. \ref{Fig7}(a-c).
-At low photon energy, the BCD of bulk Te is about $5\times10^{-1}$ whereas that of the W(2)/Pt(2)/V(1) superlattice is about $5\times10^{-2}$.
-This needs to be compared with the (3D) BCD of WTe$_2$ bilayer [Fig. \ref{Fig2}], $D_{3D}=D_{2D}/t=10^{-1}$, where $t=14$ \AA\; is the thickness of the WTe$_2$ bilayer.
-Tellurium being a semiconductor, its a.c. conductivity increases steadily upon increasing the photon energy below 1 eV.
-As a result, the orbital Kerr effect is rather large at low photon energy, displaying a Kerr angle about three orders of magnitude larger than for the WTe$_2$ bilayer.
-On the other hand, in the W(2)/Pt(2)/V(1) superlattice [Fig. \ref{Fig7}(d-f)], both the BCD and the orbital Kerr effect are substantially reduced, which results in a Kerr angle about two orders of magnitude lower than in WTe$_2$.

-Noticeably, the terahertz current responsivity of bulk Tellurium is particularly large, reaching about $Rw\approx 15$ (A$\cdot\mu$m)/W because of its low conductivity at low frequency.
-This value, consistent with earlier experiments \cite{Vorobev1979}, is comparable to NbP \cite{Zhang2021b} and among the best current responsivities reported so far \cite{Suzuki2016b,Cakmakyapan2018}.

-To complete this study, the orbital Edelstein coefficients of bulk Te and W(2)/Pt(2)/V(1) superlattice are displayed in Fig. \ref{Fig8} as a function of the carrier energy.
-Again, to compare with the value computed in WTe$_2$ bilayer, one needs to divide the orbital Rashba coefficient of WTe$_2$ bilayer by the thickness, giving an order of magnitude of about $10^{-3}$, about one order of magnitude larger than the orbital Edelstein coefficients computed in bulk Te and W(2)/Pt(2)/V(1) superlattice.
+To complete this study, the orbital Edelstein coefficients of W(2)/Pt(2)/V(1) superlattice are displayed in Fig. \ref{Fig8} as a function of the carrier energy, (a) without and (b) with spin-orbit coupling.
+To compare with the value computed in WTe$_2$ bilayer, one needs to divide the orbital Rashba coefficient of WTe$_2$ bilayer by the thickness, giving an order of magnitude of about $10^{-3}$, about one order of magnitude larger than the orbital Edelstein coefficients computed in the W(2)/Pt(2)/V(1) superlattice.
 This result suggests that interfacial engineering could be a practical path to obtain large current-driven orbital magnetization and nonlinear Hall effect.